yojoecapital/notes/README.md

 - CS-584 Machine Learning
 - CS-585 Natural Language Processing

-## <span style="color:red">This repo is alive! 💀</span>
+## <span style="color:red">This repo is alive! 🧟</span>

-Unless I forget to update it, I will continue updating it with the notes I've taken before graduating.
+I will continue updating it with the notes I've taken before graduating.
 I plan on adding the following classes:

 - CS-430 Introduction to Algorithms
-- *CS-485 Computers and Society* (maybe...)
 - CS-583 Probabilistic Graphical Models

 Happy learning!